May 21st- July 27th

 The magnificent cloudscapes of these surroundings have started to make their way into her paintings.
 The light, brightness and vibrancy of the magical place has opened up her palette yet again into deep reds, shiny greens, and a whole scale of blues.
 During her journey to this point, Adriana has amassed not only new techniques, knowledge of materials, drawing and the ability to Observe and improve, but has also learnt to incorporate personal expression, choices and storytelling acumen gathered over the years.

-Adriana Eyzaguirre’s exhibition will run from21 Mayuntil11 July
+Adriana Eyzaguirre’s exhibition will run from 21st May until 27th July